 - Social media analytics: Track customer sentiment, engagement, and behavior.
 You can use social media analytics tools like Hootsuite or Sprout Social to track and analyze this data.

 - Analyze industry reports: You can use up-to-date reports to gain insight into the latest developments in your industry

 - Conduct competitive analysis: Research your competitors to identify their strengths and weaknesses, see who they’re targeting, and what demographic they’re forgetting about.
 See how customers react to their products and services and see what you can do to improve it.

 Other market research techniques include interviews, analyzing website analytics, customer feedback surveys, and more.

 A great way to understand your market is to analyze the vast amounts of customer data that you probably have already collected.

-From buying habits to click-off rates, customer data is a great tool to give you more understanding of what your customer wants and what they don’t.
+From buying habits to click-off rates, existing customer data is a great tool to give you a better understanding of what your customers want and what they don’t.